The Children’s Park

 This area is curated by the Retired Art Teachers of Tallahassee (RATTs), led by volunteer extraordinaire Julie McBride.
 Their creativity and love of teaching continue to inspire the next generation of artists.

-While you’re nearby, we recommend exploring Heritage Artist Row and stopping by LeMoyne’s Gallery, Sculpture Garden, and Gift Shop for a peek at the latest exhibit and beautiful locally made items.
+While you’re nearby, we recommend exploring Heritage Artist Row and stopping by LeMoyne’s Gallery, Sculpture Garden, and Gift Shop for a glimpse of the latest exhibit and beautiful, locally made items.

 Jacques Le Moyne Living History Encampment